bign86/bign86.github.io/content/posts/2010-01-19-backups_tar.md

 | `-u`           | archive update.
 Add to the archive only updated files       |
 | `-C <folder>`  | go to the directory before doing operations                 |
 | `-v`           | verbose                                                     |

-For a wider introduction to tar read also "Tar archiver how to".